Trade Mark Attorney

-Anthony is a paralegal working in the areas of life sciences and biotechnology, with special expertise in organic and inorganic chemistry.
+Anthony is a Patent and Trade Mark Attorney working in the areas of life sciences and biotechnology, with special expertise in organic and inorganic chemistry.
 Anthony has completed a Master Degree in Intellectual Property at University of Technology, Sydney.
 Anthony also holds a Doctor of Philosophy in chemistry and a Bachelor of Science (Advanced) First Class Honours degree, majoring in chemistry and microbiology, at The University of Sydney (USyd).